How to configure the local validator with Bitcoin Testnet4

 Local validator

-Be sure to download the local variant, not the regular validator.
+Be sure to download the local validator binary, not the regular validator.

 Run the local validator

-Use the arch-cli command to run the local validator.
+Use the CLI command to run the local validator.
 You'll need to have Docker installed and running.

 The validator logs can be viewed easily within the Docker desktop dashboard.

-You can also run the standalone binary yourself where the logs will be streamed to stdout unless otherwise redirected.
+Note: You can also run the standalone local validator binary where the logs will be streamed to stdout unless otherwise redirected.

 RUST_LOG=info \